-A single VCR can be used for VCR#1 and VCR#2, but note that a VCR cannot record its own video or line output.
-(INPUT:1 in example on page 11.)
-Refer to your VCR operating guide for more information on line input-output connection.
+A single VCR can be used for VCR #1 and VCR #2, but note that a VCR cannot record its own video or line output (INPUT: 1 in the example on page 12.)
+Refer to your VCR operating guide for more information on line input-output connections.

-You may use VIDEO, S-VIDEO, or COMPONENT: Y-CBCR inputs to connect to Input 2, but note that only one of these may be used at a time.
+You may use VIDEO, S-VIDEO, or COMPONENT: Y-CbCr inputs to connect to Input 2, but note that only one of these may be used at a time.